 The Group aims to maintain a consolidated leverage ratio that is significantly higher than the 3.0% minimum ratio requirement set in CRR.
-The leverage ratio was 12.4% at 31 December 2021, up from 12.0% at 31 December 2020 due to an increase in Tier 1 capital, partly offset by an increase in exposure primarily due to growth in cash and balances with central banks.
+The leverage ratio was 14.6% at 31 December 2022, up from 12.4% at 31 December 2021 due to an increase in tier 1 capital.

 The leverage ratio is calculated and monitored by the Group every quarter and reported to the Group ALCO and other governing bodies to ensure adequate monitoring of the risk of excessive leverage.
 The leverage ratio is a primary metric in the Group capital plan, as part of its commitment to preserving robust solvency ratios.
 It is regularly monitored to ensure that the ratio comfortably exceeds the minimum regulatory requirements.
-The capital plan includes a stressed leverage ratio as an additional metric, to manage the risk of excessive leverage in a forwardlooking way, identifying how it will perform in a crisis scenario.
+The capital plan includes a stressed leverage ratio as an additional metric, to manage the risk of excessive leverage in a forward-looking way, identifying how it will perform in a crisis scenario.

-The leverage ratio of the Group is calculated according to the Commission Delegated Regulation (EU) 2015/62 of 10 October 2014 amending CRR.
-The following table shows the Leverage Ratio at 31 December 2021 and the breakdown of the exposure by main categories.
+The following table shows the Leverage Ratio at 31 December 2022 on a fully-loaded basis and the breakdown of the exposure by main categories.